Patterns of cell-cell communication and metabolic activities (scCellFie)¶

 Each factor represents a context-dependent communication pattern.
 In this visualization, each row is a factor and each column is a tensor dimension in that factor (Shared dimensions: contexts and receiver-cells; Private dimensions: LR pairs, sender-cells, and metabolic tasks).

 The loadings represent the contribution of each element to that pattern, and their combinations between all dimensions represent the overall pattern.
-For example, in Factor 9, the identified communication pattern occurs in early stages, decreasing across time, where glial cells and progenitors play a major role as sender and as receivers.
+For example, in Factor 4, the identified communication pattern occurs in late stages, increasing across time, where glial cells and progenitors play a major role as sender and as receivers.
 Then we can identify the top LR pairs and metabolic tasks contributing from cognate modalities.
 Thus, we can say that the receptors of these LR pairs act in coordination with the metabolic tasks in the receiver cells.

 Top LR pairs and metabolic tasks¶